gpuweb/gpuweb/design/TimelineFences.md

  - Should we call fences "timelines" and have them created on queues like so `queue.createTimeline()`?
  - How do we wait synchronously on fences?
-   Maybe it chould be similar to `Atomics.wait`?
+   Maybe it could be similar to `Atomics.wait`?